Avisblatt/avisblatt/README.md

 # avisblatt source code repository (non-public)

 This is the source code repository of the avisblatt group.
-This repository

 ## Structure of the Repository